 Q: I have never been to Hedonism 2, what should I bring besides the outfits for the nightly themes?

 A: The answer to this question is simple "less is more", since you're at a nudist resort you won't need a lot.

 In your room Hedo already supplies you with soap and body wash, shampoo and a hair dryer.
 You will also want to bring swimsuits because there are things that you need them for such as walking the beach past other resorts, free kayaking, snorkeling and if you plan to have lunch in the dining area.

 You don't need to worry about bringing dress clothes for the men such as dress shoes, dress pants and ties, but the ladies may want to bring sexy dresses for dinner if you choose to.
-It's not mandatory but some ladies like to dress for dinner.
 All you really need is your workout clothes if you plan on using the gym, swimsuits and maybe a swimsuit cover for the ladies, and as far as what regular clothes you should bring, think nice but laid back such as nice sandals, nice shorts and nice short sleeve shirts and etc. You are on vacation after all not a business trip.
 And most important don't forget your outfits for the theme nights.

 Q: I'm kind of nervous and don't know what to really expect out of the group.

 A: There is nothing to be nervous about.
 Everyone we have ever encountered at Hedonism are respectful to one another, so there is no pressure to do anything you don't want to do.
 If you come just to observe what the whole lifestyle about then that's fine, or if you want to try out the lifestyle that's fine also.
 It's your vacation, so make out of it what you want.
 We have green necklaces to let people know you are new.
 Read More About the Necklaces Colors.

 Q: Do I have to swing to attend Young Swingers® Week?